 What do you think about these statistics?
 Do these developments alarm you?

-What do the trends say about what it means to live as an American, considering how rapidly we are transferring the weapons of war into the hands of police to be used on U.S. citizens?
+What do these trends say about what it means to live in American society?, considering how rapidly we are transferring the weapons of war into the hands of police to be used on U.S. citizens?